stevenwudi/autonomous_driving/README.md

 [···]

-To calculate the f-score and FPS on train, validation and test datsets, go to the folder `VR-Team4/code`
+To calculate the f-score and FPS on train, validation and test sets, go to the folder `VR-Team4/code`
 ```
     python eval_detection_fscore.py -c config/CONF_FILE.py -e EXT_NAME -s DATASET_FOLDER
 ```